 Links to Other Websites

-Through this website you are able to link to other websites which are not under the control of the City of Winter Park.
-We have no control over the nature, content and availability of those sites.
+Through this website, you can link to other websites that are not controlled by the City of Winter Park.
+We cannot control those sites’ nature, content, and availability.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

-Any information provided by you to the City of Winter Park, including, but not limited to, form submissions, questions, comments, suggestions and feedback are non-confidential; moreover, such information is a public record subject to public inspection pursuant to federal and/or Florida law.
+Any information provided by you to the City of Winter Park, including, but not limited to, form submissions, questions, comments, suggestions, and feedback, is non-confidential; moreover, such information is a public record subject to public inspection pursuant to federal and/or Florida law.
 The City of Winter Park has no obligation with respect to such information and is free to reproduce, use, and disclose the information to others without limitation.

 No Commercial Use

 To the extent allowed by the Public Records Act, commercial use of the website materials is prohibited without the written permission of the City of Winter Park.